mhjabreel/CharCNN/README.md

 Xiang Zhang, Junbo Zhao, Yann LeCun.
 [Character-level Convolutional Networks for Text Classification](http://arxiv.org/abs/1509.01626).
 Advances in Neural Information Processing Systems 28 (NIPS 2015)

 ## How to use
-First, specify the training and testing data sources in the config.py file Then, run the training.py file as below:
+First, specify the training and testing data sources in the config.py file.

+Then, run the training.py file as below:
 ```sh
 $ python training.py